msierraltav/fake-movie-db/README.md

 ## Goals

-- Search Movie a movie by actor, title or genre.
+- Search Movie by titlee, actor, title or genre.
 - Show results of seach in /
 - show movies related
 - show details of the movie /movie/